EliahKagan/weighted-intervals/BUGS.md

 ### The interface is not responsive enough.

-The web version reruns the algorithm and replots the visualization whenever the user make a change to the input &ldquo;All intervals&rdquo;
+The web version reruns the algorithm and replots the visualization whenever the user makes a change to the input &ldquo;All intervals&rdquo;
 textarea&mdash;after waiting 200 milliseconds, to maintain responsive typing.

 That wait, even though it is only a fifth of a second, is less gratifying than